XY-Coin/XYCoin/doc/build-unix.md

 With UPNP:

     make -f makefile.unix
-    strip stipendd
+    strip xycoind

 Without UPNP (Recommended) :

     make -f makefile.unix USE_UPNP=
-    strip stipendd
+    strip xycoind

-To Build Stipendd with compile script
+To Build XYCoind with compile script
 ---------------------

 The script will take care of setting the permissions and compiling static leveldb:

-	cd Stipend
+	cd XYCoin
     chmod +x compile-qt.sh
     ./compile-qt.sh

-To Build Stipend-QT
+To Build XYCoin-QT
 ---------------------

 Build LevelDB static libs first (check for file permissions in case of error)